ansys/pydpf-composites/examples/README.rst

 ========
 Examples
 ========
-These examples demonstrate the behavior and usage of pyDPF-composites.
+These examples demonstrate the behavior and usage of PyDPF Composites.